SentinelFi/build_35_submission/readme.md

 ## Products & Services

-**Sentinel Protocol** is a **parametric insurance framework** built on the **Soroban**.
-It is designed to provide a trustless, automated, and transparent service for users who want to hedge against real-world risks and for investors who seek to assume those risks in exchange for yield.
-The protocol uses smart contracts and decentralized oracles to create efficient insurance markets where intermediaries are not required.
-The protocol operates as a parametric system where claims are triggered automatically based on verified external data.
-This means there are no claim adjusters and no processing delays.
-Sentinel is modular, which makes it adaptable to any risk category where reliable oracle data is available.
+**Sentinel Protocol** is a parametric insurance framework built on the **Soroban blockchain**.
+It is designed to provide trustless, automated, and transparent coverage for real-world risk markets.
+The protocol connects individuals seeking protection with DeFi investors who underwrite risk in exchange for yield, using smart contracts and decentralized oracles to automate claims and remove intermediaries.
+Traditional insurance is often opaque and slow, with manual processes and unclear terms.
+Sentinel solves this by making every step from policy creation to payout fully transparent, data-driven, and executed on-chain without the need for intermediaries or administrative overhead.

-The current Proof of Concept is **Flight Delay Insurance**, which provides protection to users whose flights are delayed beyond a specified duration, (e.g., 6 hours).
-Payouts are handled automatically, which shows how powerful on-chain insurance can be when it is fast, fair, and open to everyone.

-Sentinel Protocol offers the foundation for a new generation of decentralized insurance products that are scalable, interoperable, and designed for a modern, data-driven world.
+The protocol is modular and supports any risk vertical where reliable oracle data is available—such as flight delays, wildfires, or weather events.
+Claims are executed automatically through Soroban contracts based on real-world data, ensuring fairness and speed for both users and underwriters.

+Our first insurance vertical is **Flight Delay Insurance**, which pays users automatically if their flight is delayed beyond a defined threshold (e.g., 6 hours).
+This product will launch on **Testnet**, followed by a **Closed Beta on Mainnet**.
+It features a user-friendly UI for travelers to easily purchase coverage, and a dashboard for risk vault investors to underwrite policies and earn yield.
+The beta will be open to community members for testing before the full public release.

+We got our start with the **Kickstart Grant**, where we built and validated the early foundations of **Sentinel Protocol**.
+While we’ve made strong progress, there’s still a lot of work ahead.
+You can find a detailed overview of what we’ve accomplished so far, and what we plan to build next, in the [Technical section](https://github.com/SentinelFi/build_35_submission/blob/main/technical.md).

+Built natively on Soroban, Sentinel Protocol uses:
+- **Soroban Smart Contracts** to automate all core operations including deposits, claims, and payouts.
+- **Acurast Trusted Execution Environment (TEE)** to deliver real-time, tamper-resistant data to the blockchain.
+- **Stellar SDKs** are used to connect **liquidation bots** and **keepers** that advance the protocol's state and coordinate interactions seamlessly.

+We are open-sourcing the entire Sentinel Protocol framework and contributing reusable components to the broader Soroban developer community.
+These include modular vault standards inspired by ERC-4626, oracle pipelines to connect Web2 data to Soroban in a trust-minimized way, and liquidation bots and keepers to manage automated operations.
+We’re also releasing comprehensive documentation, tutorials, and videos to support developers who want to build with Sentinel or extend its components for other DeFi applications.

+The framework itself is designed to be adaptable and reusable, making it easy to launch new parametric insurance products across different risk markets.
+Our goal is to help disrupt the opaque and outdated insurance industry, and we actively encourage other developers to build their own parametric insurance protocols on top of Sentinel.

+In short, Sentinel Protocol provides the following:

+- For the developer community:
+  - A reusable ERC-4626-style vault standard for any DeFi project on Soroban
+  - Oracle integration using Acurast TEE to securely fetch Web2 API data
+    - Among the first implementations bringing Acurast to Soroban
+    -  Expands oracle capabilities beyond on-chain asset prices (e.g. flight data, fire zones)
+  - Example liquidation bots and keepers to automate contract state progression
+  - Full developer support with documentation, tutorials, and example integrations

+- For DeFi yield seekers:
+  - Earn yield by underwriting real-world risks
+  - Transparent vaults with automated payouts
+  - Uncorrelated returns tied to actual insurance demand

+- For insurance buyers:
+  - Easy-to-use UI to purchase protection
+  - Instant, automated payouts triggered by real data
+  - No middlemen, claims, or delays

 ## Traction Evidence: